Netatalk/netatalk-homepage/README.md

 # netatalk-homepage

 Netatalk html website.

-The first layer of index pages are generated from local Markdown sources.
+The entire site, save for historical manual pages, is generated from Markdown sources.

-Release notes as well as wiki documentation pages are static html generated from markdown sources hosted on GitHub.
+Release notes as well as wiki documentation pages are generated from Markdown sources from GitHub release notes and wiki on the fly.

+The contents of `manual/` should not be modified directly, but rather built from netatalk sources and installed into this location.
+See the [Netatalk release process](https://github.com/Netatalk/netatalk/wiki/Release-Process) for the detailed procedure.

 # New release procedure
 - Create a news story at the top of `index.md`.